Vladimir Romanov: Hearts

 Hearts, like many other Scottish Premier League clubs, ran into severe financial difficulties during the early part of the 2000s.
 An assessment by PWC in the autumn of 2003 found that Hearts, along with four other SPL clubs, was technically insolvent.
-Dundee and Livingston subsequently went into administration, while Hibs and Dunfermline took drastic measures to balance their finances, cutting their player budgets severely and selling assets.
+Dundee and Livingston subsequently went into administration, while Hibs and Dunfermline took drastic measures to balance their finances, cutting their player budgets severely and selling their assets.

 Vladimir Romanov had shown interest in investing in Scottish football for some time because he wanted to see whether or not Lithuanian footballers could prosper abroad.
 Scottish football clubs were particularly ripe for takeover due to their weak finances and corporate structures.
 He made approaches to Dundee United, Dundee and Dunfermline, but these were all rejected.
 He opened negotiations with the board of directors to invest in Hearts during August 2004.
 Romanov offered the prospect of the club staying at a redeveloped Tynecastle, which was very attractive to Hearts supporters.
 Board chairman George Foulkes pleaded that the shareholders should not scare Romanov away by demanding too much for their shares.

 Chief executive Chris Robinson, who had been the chief proponent of the necessity of selling Tynecastle, agreed at the end of September 2004 to sell his 19.6% stake to Romanov.
 The sale of Robinson's shares was completed on 2 February 2005 after Romanov made financial guarantees that the club could continue to trade without selling Tynecastle.
 This sale increased Romanov's stake to 29.9%, giving him effective control of the club.
 Romanov's takeover was welcomed by a fans representative.
 Romanov eventually increased his majority share in Hearts to 82%.

 Hearts got off to a tremendous start in the 2005–06 season.
 The team won their first eight league matches under the leadership of George Burley, equalling a club record set in 1914.
 Despite the great start to the season, Burley was controversially sacked, leading the club to a decline that was only addressed by the removal of Romanov from the club.
 Romanov was noted for causing controversies in Scottish football, such as forcing out Steven Pressley.

 Hearts entered administration in May 2013, ending the Romanov era.